rancher/docs/content/rke/latest/en/config-options/_index.md

 In case both `kubernetes_version` and [system images]({{< baseurl >}}/rke/latest/en/config-options/system-images/) are defined, the system images configuration will take precedence over `kubernetes_version`.

+> **Note:** In RKE, `kubernetes_version` is used to map the version of Kubernetes to the default services, parameters, and options:

+> - For RKE v0.3.0+, the service defaults are located [here](https://github.com/rancher/kontainer-driver-metadata/blob/master/rke/k8s_service_options.go).
+> - For RKE prior to v0.3.0, the service defaults are located [here](https://github.com/rancher/types/blob/release/v2.2/apis/management.cattle.io/v3/k8s_defaults.go).
+Note: The version in the path of the service defaults file corresponds to a Rancher version.
+Therefore, for Rancher v2.1.x, [this file](https://github.com/rancher/types/blob/release/v2.1/apis/management.cattle.io/v3/k8s_defaults.go) should be used.

 #### Listing Supported Kubernetes Versions

 Please refer to the [release notes](https://github.com/rancher/rke/releases) of the RKE version that you are running, to find the list of supported Kubernetes versions as well as the default Kubernetes version.